 Why not give them another set of scrubs to enjoy?
 They just can’t have enough.

 If you know nurses that work in cold environments, a thoughtful way to keep them warm is to give them a comfortable nurse hoodie or jacket.
 Hoodies come in different colors and fun designs.
 It provides a little style to a nurse’s current wardrobe while maintaining a professional appearance.

 You may also include quotes and messages to make those hoodies and jackets fun and inspirational.

 When shopping for gifts, you really cannot go wrong with jewelry.
 There are different jewelry designs to choose from.
-Although jewelries aren’t allowed during shift, Nurses are able to wear them off shift with their casual clothes.
+Although jewelry isn’t allowed during the shift, Nurses can wear them off change with their casual clothes.

 If you’re stuck on what to give a significant other or close friend, this is the gift you want to put under the tree.

 Nurses often work long shifts.
 They spend many hours standing on their feet, which can cause physical stress and affect blood circulation.
 Compression socks improve the blood circulation throughout the legs allowing nurses to have more time taking care of others instead of worrying about them.

 Find high-quality socks that come in lots of funky patterns, but they’ll also fight odor, bacteria, and moisture and increase blood circulation to prevent sore feet.